Spirit of the Times

 Globalization

 We are far more globally sensitive.
-For example, I am aware that any views I express in this article are open to the accusation that they represent the standpoint of a white, Anglo-Saxon, ageing, intellectual, middle-class Eurocentric academic out of touch with the mass of humanity.
+For example, I am aware that any views I express in this article are open to the accusation that they represent the standpoint of a white, Anglo-Saxon, ageing, intellectual, middle-class Eurocentric academic who is out of touch with the mass of humanity.

 Collective learning